Internet Addiction Treatment

 53% of college students say video games caused them to put off doing academic work.

 Developing strategies help campers become better students and more self-regulated in their behaviors.
-Our program not only teaches young students the self-regulation skills to avoid endless hours of video games, it also helps them become better planners and teaches them the goal-setting process- in invaluable skill for any person to have.
+Our program not only teaches young students the self-regulation skills to avoid endless hours of video games, but it also helps them become better planners and teaches them the goal-setting process- an invaluable skill for any person to have.

-In a recent study, it was found that 90% of 9th-grade girls and 70% of boys used screens for more than 2-hours per day.
+In a recent study, it was found that 90% of 9th-grade girls and 70% of boys used screens for more than 2 hours per day.
 Another study found that the average American devotes about 10 hours and 39 minutes each day to consuming media – 65% of awake hours.